jdc20181/BeffsBrowser/README.md

 What will be in the next update:

 Bug!
-Crash when using Text To Speech in BeffsEasyNotes (see <a href="https://github.com/jdc20181/BeffsBrowser/issues/1">Here</a>
+Crash when using Text To Speech in BeffsEasyNotes (*fixed*)
-for news on this bug.

  - More UI changes
  - Begin Beta UI change
  - Bug Fixes
  - Changes based on User input (TBD)

+ See the full log <a href="https://github.com/jdc20181/BeffsBrowser/wiki/Version-1.5.2-Coming-Soon">Here</a>

 #Support for early versions of BeffsBrowser has ended.